Charles W. Howard: Early life

 Howard was born in Albion, New York to William Asa Howard and Martha Haight.
-As a young boy he showed exceptional creative ability and was provided with a coping saw by his aunt.
-At the age of seven, he used this tool to fashion toy furniture and wagons for friends and neighbors to purchase as gifts.
-Around this time, his mother sewed a Santa Claus suit for him as he was a "short fat boy."
+As a young boy, his aunt gave him a coping saw and he showed exceptional creative ability.
+At the age of seven, he used the tool to fashion toy furniture and wagons that friends and neighbors purchased for gifts.
+Around this time, Howard's mother sewed a Santa Claus suit for him, as he was a "short fat boy."
 He was given a "false face" and as a result, was deemed quite proficient in playing the role of Santa.
 Although his blue eyes were always merry, the false face frightened fellow children and he stopped wearing it.

+First Santa Claus role

 As he grew older, Howard observed other men portraying Santa Claus in local stores and decided that he would like to attempt this as well.
-One day, he finished his farm chores and ventured off to John B. Merrill's Furniture Store in downtown Albion and suggested that they hire him to play the role of Santa.
-Merrill suggested that Howard set up shop in the storefront window and manufacture toys.
-Although he did not like the window idea, he agreed to the job at $15.00 per week.
-He would construct a workbench and provide his own tools to complete the work.
+After he finished his farm chores one day, he ventured downtown to John B. Merrill's Furniture Store and suggested they hire him to play Santa.
+Merrill suggested that Howard set up shop in the storefront window to manufacture toys.
+Although Howard did not like the window idea, he agreed to the job at $15.00 per week.
+He constructed a workbench and provide his own tools to complete the work.
 As he worked in the front window, a line of children would gather to watch Santa make toys, giving him time to interact with the observers.
 Howard would wake early in the morning to complete his farm chores, take several cans of milk to a dealer in town, then don his Santa suit until noon.
 He would then venture home, eat a quick lunch, complete his noon farm chores, and hurry back to the store for more work as Santa.

+Automobile accident

 One snowy morning, Howard was driving his Model T Ford, which he had converted into a pickup truck.
 While approaching a horse-drawn sleigh, a young boy jumped off the back and darted in front of Howard's truck.
 He slammed on the brakes and jerked the wheel to avoid the child, striking a curb, and overturning the vehicle.
 The young man let out a wail as he was knocked out of the way by the truck.
 Howard later remarked, "I knew if he could shout he was alive and that was more than I expected."
 Frightened half-to-death, he climbed out of the truck to check on the boy, who was frightened but unharmed.
 Bystanders quickly came to assist Howard, but when he directed them to check on the child, the boy was nowhere to be found.
 One of the truck wheels was crushed and the bystanders assisted him in turning the truck upright.
 He continued to his work at Merrill's, distraught over the incident.
 The friendly smiles of children placed him at ease relatively quickly.
 He later recalled that the only thought running through his head was the fear of newspapers running a story with the headline "SANTA KILLS BOY."